richardlam4391/IBM_Data_Science_Professional_Certificate/Data Analysis with Python/README.md

 ## Title: House Sales in King County, USA

-This course tells you how to clean and to preare the data and analyze real-world datasets through exploratory data analysis (EDA) and statistcal analysis.

-This repository contains importing, cleaning, exploring, and building data models on real-world datasets completed in May 2025.
+**Data Analysis with Python** contains importing, cleaning, exploring, and building data models on real-world datasets completed in May 2025.

 The project demonstrates the ability to transition from unclear dataset into structured statistical testing and to culminate in machine learning model optimization.